sento documentation

 Subscribe to the eventstream to receive notifications of certain events or event types.

-must be an actor (or agent).The
+subscribermust be an actor (or agent).The

-can be:nil: receive all events posted to the eventstream.
+patterncan be:nil: receive all events posted to the eventstream.

 a type, class type: this allows to get notifications when an instance of this type, or class type is posted.
 I.e. if you want to listen to all string messages posted to the ev, thewn subscribe to

-.a symbol or global symbol: if posted message is a symbol or global symbol then the symbols are compared (
+'string.
+Or if you want to listen to all lists, subscribe with'cons.a symbol or global symbol: if posted message is a symbol or global symbol then the symbols are compared (

-).a string: in which case an exact string comparison is made for a string message that is posted to the eventstream (
+eq).a string: in which case an exact string comparison is made for a string message that is posted to the eventstream (

-).a list: if subscription if for a list structure, and the posted message is also a list structure, then a structure comparison (
+string=).a list: if subscription if for a list structure, and the posted message is also a list structure, then a structure comparison (

-) is made.
+equalp) is made.

 [generic-function] UNSUBSCRIBE EVENTSTREAM UNSUBSCRIBER